Brainvibe/1UpLoot/README.md

 ### Links

+* All links, were checked manually to ensure that all pages were being opened/redirected correctly.
-* Checked all links, namely the footer social icons, to make sure they were opening on a new tab correctly.
+* All footer social icons were checked as well, to make sure they were opening on a new tab.
-* Opened the app in different devices to check their responsiveness.

-### Login/Register testing

 ### Login